NeuroRehack/WMORE/README_annotated_by_Mike.md

 The male JST connector on the battery also needs to be cut off.

 Use the wiring diagram below to solder the components together.
+Pay attention to the wiring difference between the Coordinator and Logger.
+The wire lengths are recommendations, however, The wires need to be long enough to reach the components but short enough to fit in the case.

 <!--
 Provide recommended minimum wire lengths, especially for the on/off switch and battery wires